Ohio Homeschooling Laws

 In all school districts in Ohio, homeschoolers are eligible to participate in extracurricular (non-graded) activities and athletics sponsored by the school your student would normally attend if enrolled.
 In specific school districts, homeschoolers are also eligible to be enrolled as part-time students.

-Full details and additional links relating to the home education laws for Ohio can be found at A2ZHomeschooling.com.
+More information relating to the home education rules for Ohio can be found at A2ZHomeschooling.com.

 Ohio Homeschool Notification Procedures